darrenjs/wampcc/README.md

 Source Configuration & Build
 ----------------------------

-GNU Autotools are used as the build system, i.e., the makefiles are generated by running the `configure` script.
-The configure script is not present in the repository sources, but it can be generated by running aa helper script found in the root directory of the source, `autotools_setup.sh`.
+Jalson uses the GNU Autotools for its builds system, i.e., the makefiles are generated by running the `configure` script.
+The configure script is not present in the repository sources, but it can be generated by running a helper script found in the root directory of the source, `autotools_setup.sh`.
 An additional script `autotools_clean.sh` can be run to clean up the autotools files which get created.

 When running the `configure` script, jalson must be told which JSON implementation it will work with.
 In this example, the jalson source is configured to use a version of the `jansson` library which has previously been built and installed at a particular location:

-    configure --prefix=/opt/jalson/1.0 --with-jansson=/opt/jansson-2.7
+    configure --prefix=/opt/jalson-1.0 --with-jansson=/opt/jansson-2.7

 Failure to specify a vendor implementation will lead to configure error: